 MMK:

-Well, I think I grew up in arm ountry a time when Wayne, Pennsylvania was still mostly farms and I grew up around horses.
-One of the things my father taught was olo at the ilitary cademy and I think that’s a big part of it.
+Well, I think I grew up in farm country at a time when Wayne, Pennsylvania was still mostly farms, and I grew up around horses.
+One of the things my father taught was polo at the military academy, so I grew up around those incredible horses, and I think that’s a big part of it.

 SD:

 What’s your schedule like at The Farmers’ Museum?

 MMK:

 It changes very much from season to season.
-This time of year we’re in winter workshop seasons so my days revolve around either teaching a carousel workshop or making sure that the carousel is available for the other school students to ride as part of their visit as well as doing all the clean-up work from the season and preparations for upcoming events like hanksgiving weekend and andlelight.
+This time of year we’re in winter workshop seasons so my days revolve around either teaching a carousel workshop or making sure that the carousel is available for the other school students to ride as part of their visit as well as doing all of the clean-up work from the season and preparations for upcoming events like Thanksgiving weekend and Candlelight [Evening].
 In the summertime it’s very much being on grounds with either the rest of the carousel staff or staffing the school house, driving the museum’s tractor for tractor wagon rides.
-Visiting other sites and doing some outreach or training if they to train their staff.
+Visiting other sites and doing some outreach or training if they invite me to do training for their staff.
 So that’s a lot of fun.
 You’re not doing the same old same old every day.

 SD:

 So, you’ve been Mrs. Claus for ten years.
 How did that come to be?

 MMK:

-My husband became St. Nicholas at he Farmers Museum fifteen years ago.
-And the following year the gentleman who was Santa Claus here in the village of Cooperstown passed away very suddenly and he was asked by the Christmas Committee to be Santa Claus on Main Street as well.
-And at that time Mrs. Claus was always with Santa and I knew that working with the school groups at the museum that that wasn’t going to be possible, so he became Santa first and then Elizabeth Maloney was Mrs. Claus and she did that for a number of years and she had made the decision with the committee that Mrs. Claus to be there whenever Santa was there.
-So, when Elizabeth decided to retire, because she had grandchildren living here and she didn’t want them to recognize her, I said to the committee, you know under the current circumstances I would be delighted to be Mrs. Claus and they were to have me and Ive been Mrs. Claus ever since.
+My husband became St. Nicholas at The Farmers’ Museum fifteen years ago.
+And the following year the gentleman who was Santa Claus here in the village of Cooperstown passed away very suddenly and he was asked by the Christmas Committee to be Santa Claus on Main Street in the cottage as well.
+And at that time Mrs. Claus was always with Santa, and I knew that working with the school groups at the museum right up until Christmas vacation that that wasn’t going to be possible, so he became Santa first and then Elizabeth Maloney was Mrs. Claus and she did that for a number of years and she had made the decision with the committee that it wasn’t necessary for Mrs. Claus to be there whenever Santa was there.
+So, when Elizabeth decided to retire, because she had grandchildren living here and she didn’t want them to recognize her, I said to the committee, you know under the current circumstances I would be delighted to be Mrs. Claus and they were very happy to have me and I’ve been Mrs. Claus ever since.

 SD:

 What’s your favorite Christmas memory and favorite Christmas memory of being Mrs. Claus?
 Favorite Christmas memory from childhood or anytime.